Trump Declares National Emergency to Combat COVID-19

 Fauci, a top member of the administration’s COVID-19 task force, also clarified his statement to the House Oversight Committee this week that the administration had failed on testing for coronavirus.

 “When I said that, I meant the system was not designed for what we need,” Fauci said.
-“Now looking forward, the system will take care of it.”
+“Now looking forward, the system will take care of itself.”

+The president was emphatic when asked if he takes responsibility for the slow response to making testing available said.
+“I don’t take responsibility at all,” he said

+Trump shifted blame to “regulations and specifications from a different time” that he claims hampered the administration’s response time.